 Pascal DA SILVA DipAc DipCHM Msc

-Member of The British Acupuncture Council MBAcC
+Member of The British Acupuncture Council BAcC

 Member of The Association of Traditional Chinese Medicine ATCM

-15 years experience (12 at the Medical centre of Stirling University).
+17 years experience (15 at the Medical centre of Stirling University).

 I am a French national living in Edinburgh with my Scottish wife and bilingual daughters.